oscbyspro/Numberick/README.md

 ### 🧩 Composable

-``NBKDoubleWidth`` is a model for working with fixed-width integers larger than one machine word.
+``NBKDoubleWidth`` is a generic software model for working with fixed-width integers larger than one machine word.
 Its bit width is double the bit width of its `High` component.
 In this way, you may construct new integer types:

 ```swift
 typealias  Int256 = NBKDoubleWidth< Int128>